Does your newborn barely seem like they’re taking anything in during feedings? How do you know if your baby is eating

 When a baby does this, it is usually followed by a longer sleep period.
 If your baby seems to want to be fed every hour for a decent part of the day, it could be because they are fueling up for a long sleep.

 Cluster feeding typically only happens with breastfed babies.
 When they cluster feed, they will likely feed for a few minutes, fuss, then feed again.
-This behavior can go on for hours and have mom feeling crazy.
+This behavior can go on for hours and can be overwhelming for moms.

-If your baby behaves in this way, don’t immediately worry you ate something wrong or your baby isn’t getting enough milk.
+If your baby behaves this way, don’t immediately worry you ate something wrong or your baby isn’t getting enough milk.
 Cluster feeding could very well be to blame (4).

 Should I Wake My Baby for Feedings?

-In the first few weeks of your newborn’s life, it is possible your baby will snooze right through a feeding.
+In the first few weeks of your newborn’s life, they may sleep right through a feeding.

-It is essential a baby receives all necessary feedings because the tummy is so small and can empty relatively quickly.
+Your newborn needs to receive all necessary feedings because their tummy is so small and can empty relatively quickly.

-If you are breastfeeding and your baby sleeps for more than 3 hours, it is important you wake your baby up for you to maintain your milk supply.
-A formula-fed baby can sleep for about 4 hours, but then should be awakened to feed (5).
+If you are breastfeeding and your baby sleeps for more than three hours, wake them up so you will maintain your milk supply.
+A formula-fed baby can sleep for about four hours but then should be awakened to feed (5).

-It may seem impossible, but your baby will eventually make the transition to sleeping through the night without food.
+It may seem impossible, but they will eventually make the transition to sleeping through the night without food.
 In the meantime, your newborn needs all the nutrients they can get!

 Some advise that once your baby has reached their birth weight (after the weight dip many newborns have initially after birth), you no longer need to wake them if they sleep through a feeding.
-If your baby is consistently sleeping through feedings, you should ask your doctor’s opinion on waking your baby up.
+If your baby is consistently sleeping through feedings, you should ask your doctor’s opinion on waking them up.

-Each baby is different and it is best to be on the safe side and seek the advice of your doctor.
+Each baby is different, and it is best to be on the safe side and seek your doctor’s advice.